-Daniel K. Choo, Ph.D., is an associate in Sterne Kessler's Biotechnology & Chemical Practice Group.
+Daniel K. Choo, Ph.D., is a director in Sterne Kessler's Biotechnology & Chemical Practice Group.
 He assists in the preparation and prosecution of U.S. and foreign patent applications.
 Daniel's professional expertise includes immunology, molecular biology, genetics, biochemistry, virology, and vaccines.

 Daniel earned his Ph.D. in immunology from Emory University under Dr. Rafi Ahmed.
 There, he focused on elucidating the mechanisms involved in the generation and long-term maintenance of immunological memory cells after viral infection.
 Daniel discovered that CD4 T cell help is not necessary for the long-term survival of antigen-specific memory CD8 T cells.
 Upon the completion of his graduate work, Daniel worked as a postdoctoral researcher at the University of Pennsylvania where he helped develop DNA vaccines against the human respiratory syncytial virus and the hepatitis B virus.

 Daniel received his J.D., cum laude, from the University of North Carolina School of Law.
 During law school, Daniel was a member of the North Carolina Journal of Law & Technology and the Carolina Intellectual Property Law Association.
 He earned his B.A. in biology and classics from Franklin and Marshall College.